gumaerc-testorg/20.109-spring-2010/content/pages/labs/module-2-day-4-prepare-expression-system.md

 **Sequencing Reactions**

 As we will discuss in lab today, sequencing reactions require a primer for initiation.
 Legible readout of the gene typically begins about 40-50 bp downstream of the primer site, and continues for ~1000 bp at most.
 Thus, multiple primers must be used to fully view genes > 1 Kbp in size.
 How many basepairs long is inverse pericam?
-(Try doing a Word Count on this sequence document ([DOC]({{< baseurl >}}/resources/mit20_109s10_m2d4_sequence)) Luckily, we only care about the back end of IPC, i.e., the part containing calmodulin.
+(Try doing a Word Count on this sequence document ({{% resource_link d0abb223-8a9d-029e-d3cd-b9e0145cf12f "DOC" %}}) Luckily, we only care about the back end of IPC, i.e., the part containing calmodulin.
 To be more precise, if the mutation you incorporated occurs later than the 20th residue of calmodulin, set up your reactions with only the "reverse" primer.
 If your mutation is upstream of CaM-20, you should set up one reaction with the reverse primer and one with the forward, per each candidate.
 As for M124S, everyone will be given the same sequencing data to analyze, because you are all working with DNA from the same candidate.

 The recommended composition of sequencing reactions is 200-500 ng of plasmid DNA and 3.2 pmoles of sequencing primer in a final volume of 12 μL.
 The miniprep'd plasmid should have ~1 μg of nucleic acid/μL but that will be a mixture of RNA and DNA, so we will guess at the amount of plasmid DNA appropriate for our reactions.
 If you are setting up reactions with both the forward-reading and the reverse primers, do not mix the two primers together in one tube!